openedx/edx-documentation/en_us/shared/manage_discussions/manage_divided_discussions.rst

 posts and monitor discussion activity for each of the groups within the group type that you chose to divide discussions for.
 You can also view all posts.

-.. note:: Course team members must have discussion moderator or admin privileges in addition to their course team privileges to be able to view and filter posts that are divided.
+.. note:: Course team members must have the Discussion Admin or Discussion Moderator role in addition to the course team Staff or Admin role to be able to view and filter all posts that are divided.

+   In divided discussions, Group Community TAs can only view posts that are visible to the group that they themselves belong to.

 Above the discussion navigation pane on the **Discussion** page, the **in all groups** filter is selected by default.
 You see every post when you make this